 Time stands still on this bay on the north-eastern coast of Tasmania.
 I could have spent days walking along the sugar-white sandy beaches, swimming in the impossibly clear sea and climbing those rocks spray painted the colour of fire by Mother Nature.
 Moments spent in the Bay of Fires remind me of the small space I occupy in this huge universe we live in.
 My suggestion if you’re looking for a retreat from the chaos of life, forget the tropical island getaway and head to the Bay of Fires in Tasmania instead!
 The bay is a 2.5-hour drive northeast of Launceston and can be easily visited on a day trip from the CBD.

-3. Confront your fear of heights on the world’s LONGEST single span chairlift over Cataract Gorge
+3. Confront your fear of heights on the world’s longest single-chairlift over Cataract Gorge

 Let me first just say that pictures cannot do this experience justice.
 When I first read about the Cataract Gorge chairlift, I didn’t see what all the fuss was about.
 However, on my stroll along the Cataract Gorge cliff walk I caught a glimpse of the immensity of the attraction and immediately knew I had to jump on board.
 The Cataract Gorge covers 192 hectares and is home to a large diversity of plants and animals that live in the bushland.
 Built in 1972, the chairlift covers a distance of 457 metres, spanning the huge natural (and often surging) basin of Cataract Gorge.
 It takes about 8 minutes to ride across Cataract Gorge and First Basin and operates from 9am – 4.30pm (5.30pm in Summer) daily.